 Is your home underinsured?
 How to find out

-According to Nationwide, around 60% of homes in the United States are underinsured.
-This means that they don’t carry enough coverage to properly replace or repair their home in the event of a loss.
 When you get a homeowners insurance quote, the insurer suggests a dwelling coverage limit based on the information that you provide, internal data and research by third-party companies.
 It’s an educated guess and may not be entirely accurate.
 You can always speak to an insurance agent to find out how they come to their suggested coverage level to see if it seems appropriate for your home.

 One way to prevent being underinsured is to enhance your policy with a guaranteed replacement cost endorsement.
-Guaranteed replacement cost (also known as extended replacement cost) is an option available from many home insurance companies.
-It can help account for inflation as well as rises in the cost of labor and building materials.
+Guaranteed replacement cost coverage (also known as extended replacement cost) is an option available from many home insurance companies.
+It can help account for inflation as well as rises in labor costs and building materials.
 Essentially, if your home’s replacement cost ends up being more than your coverage limits, you are still covered to account for these increased building costs.
 Typically, this will cover expenses between 10% and 25% over your dwelling limit.

 Also, don't forget home improvements or additions can increase your home's value and should be incorporated into your home replacement cost.
 Projects such as adding a patio or finishing a basement may raise your home replacement cost for insurance.
 Let your insurance company know about these additions as soon as possible to avoid being underinsured.